sputot/RINO/README.md

 Go to directory aaflib-0.1 within the current package and compile by "make static".

 Returning to the main directory, you can now compile by "make" and obtain the "main" executable.
-The installation has been mostly tested on MacOS, but also on Ubuntu (some Mac specific flag may have to be removed from the Makefile)
+The installation has been mostly tested on MacOS, but also on Ubuntu (some Mac specific flag -bind_at_load may have to be removed from the Makefile, as well as set -lgsl before -llapack and -lblas)

 ## Running the analysis